Project Type

 Given the stakeholder mandate to "hit the ground running," we deliberately traded new-user interview sessions for speed-to-market in the early stages of the rebrand.

 Our confidence in bypassing extensive new research was further reinforced by internal expertise.
 Our Lead Developer regularly contributed to WP Core, providing deep market insight.
-We also leaned on the experience of our key stakeholders, including a development-oriented GM who clearly understood the future direction of WP (e.g., the rise of Elementor and the restructuring of Jetpack).
+We also leaned on the experience of our key stakeholders, including a development-oriented GM who clearly understood WP's future direction (e.g., the rise of Elementor and the restructuring of Jetpack) and used internal support tickets as guidance on product decisions and conversion issues on our site.

 Competitor Landscape